What's In this Post

-As leaders it is also important to know about this sequence of human behavior as it explains why individuals start behaving out of character, some people becoming more emotional and less logical.
-It explains why people behave in different ways depending where they are on the change curve.
+As leaders it is also important to know about this sequence of human behaviour as it explains why individuals start behaving out of character, some people becoming more emotional and less logical.
+It explains why people behave in different ways depending on where they are on the change curve.

 Here are some tips on how to manage Change.

 - Keep communication levels high and keep people updated.
-If you do not communicate gossip and rumors will start
+If you do not communicate gossip and rumours will start

 - The reason Why.
 Tell people the reason why the change had to happen.
 People accept more when the reason why is explained as it helps with understanding the bigger picture

 - Involve people from the start.
 The more people that are involved in the creation of change the quicker the acceptance.

 - Give People control.
 The more control people have over the change the more logical and less emotional they will be

 - Ask Questions.
 Ask people how they feel about the change and discover their fears

 - Listen.
 Listen carefully to peoples concerns as they could be very valid and help avoid costly mistakes